bigchaindb/bigchaindb/docs/source/models.md

 A _creation transaction_ can be used to register, issue, create or otherwise initiate the history of a single thing (or asset) in BigchainDB.
 For example, one might register an identity or a creative work.
 The things are often called "assets" but they might not be literal assets.
 A creation transaction also establishes the initial owner or owners of the asset.
 Only a federation node can create a valid creation transaction (but it's usually made based on a message from a client).

 Currently, BigchainDB only supports indivisible assets.
 You can't split an asset apart into multiple assets, nor can you combine several assets together into one.
-This means BigchainDB doesn't support currency, at least not in the usual sense.
 [Issue #129](https://github.com/bigchaindb/bigchaindb/issues/129) is an enhancement proposal to support divisible assets.

 A _transfer transaction_ can transfer one or more assets to new owners.